matej-marcisovsky/express-image-placeholder/README.md

 # express-image-placeholder

 Express middleware for delivering simple test images.
-Only dependencies are `canvas` and `express`.
+Only dependencies are `canvas` and `http-errors`.

 ## Usage